rayfin-ucsd/CSE151AGroupProject/README.md

 - We used the StandardScaler from scikit-learn to normalize 'Record Date Discretized'
 - These columns are also one-hot encoded: 'Calendar Year', 'Calendar Quarter Number', 'Calendar Month Number', 'Calendar Day Number', 'Fiscal Quarter Number', 'Fiscal Year'.
 - We used uniform discretization on the target.
-- RandomUnderSampler from scikit-learn was used to undersample since data skews too heavily towards one class.
+- RandomUnderSampler from imblearn was used to undersample since data skews too heavily towards one class.
 - Splitted the data into training and testing sets with the ratio of 90:10.

 Implementing our Neural Network: